durandaltheta/hermesconcurrencyengine/memory.md

 Due to this there is a need to balance startup speed via worker thread caching versus holding unnecessary amounts of memory from caching worker threads.

-Therefore this framework provides a few key configurations which allow the user to fine tune their blocking call management:
-- `HCEPROCESSBLOCKWORKERRESOURCELIMIT`: The count of cacheable workers shared amongst a process-wide cache.
-- `HCEGLOBALSCHEDULERBLOCKWORKERRESOURCELIMIT`: The count of cacheable workers for *only* the thread running the global scheduler in a lockfree cache.
-- `HCEDEFAULTSCHEDULERBLOCKWORKERRESOURCELIMIT`: The count of cacheable workers for threads running  other schedulers in their own lockfree caches.

-If memory consumption is a primary concern, consider limiting or setting to `0` each of these values, forcing deallocation after every `hce::blocking::call()`.
+The block worker cache size can be configured by setting this compiler define:
+- `HCEREUSABLEBLOCKWORKERCACHESIZE`

+Similar to the reusable coroutine handles, this can be configured in the the `hce::lifecycle::config` passed to `hce::initialize()`.

-If CPU efficiency is the primary concern, set `HCEPROCESSBLOCKWORKERRESOURCELIMIT` high enough to handle the median count of blocking tasks.
+If throughput efficiency of blocking calls is the primary concern, set `HCEPROCESSBLOCKWORKERRESOURCELIMIT` high enough to handle the median count of blocking tasks.

-If lock contention on the `hce::blocking::service` object is a limiting factor, ensure the scheduler resource limits are high enough so that the lock on the `hce::blocking::service` is lowered.